Consumer Medicine Information

 When to take it

-Paxam is usually taken twice a day (morning and evening).
-However, depending on your
+PAXAM is usually taken twice a day (in the morning and evening).
+However, depending

 How long to take it

-Keep taking Paxam for as long as your doctor recommends.
+Continue taking your medicine for as long as your doctor recommends.

 If you forget to take it